Katya Elise Henry Shows Off Killer Curves & Lots Of Booty In Colorful String Bikini

 For accessories, she went with a small belly piercing.

-The following two frames focused on Katya’s booty.
-One saw her from a side view as she sat on her feet.
+The following two frames focused on Katya's booty.
+In one, she posed from a side view as she sat on her feet.
 The other was taken from behind as she placed one hand on her hip.
 The ends of her hair dangled at her waist, drawing the eye to her rear end.

-In the next two images, the social media star was still sitting on her feet, but faced the lens.
-In one snap, she leaned forward while giving the lens a pouty look.
-She sat up in the next photo, flashing a bit of underboob while also showing off her toned thighs and flat abs.
+In the next two images, the social media star was still sitting on her feet, but she faced the lens.
+In one snap, she leaned forward while flashing a pouty look.
+She sat up in the next photo, teasing a bit of underboob while also showing off her toned thighs and flat abs.

 Katya was on her side in the sixth picture.
-Positioned on one hip and resting on her hands, she showcased her curvy butt and trim tummy.
+She showcased her curvy butt and trim tummy while positioned on one hip and resting on her hands.

-The seventh frame captured her from a side view as she leaned back on her hands.
+In the seventh frame, she was captured from a side view as she leaned back on her hands.
 The pose showed off plenty of her bronze skin, which glowed in the light.

 Katya turned up the heat in the following snap.
-On her hands and near she leaned toward the camera while sticking out her tongue in a flirty fashion.
+Posing on her hands and knees, she leaned toward the camera while sticking out her tongue in a flirty fashion.

 In the ninth slide, the model playfully tugged at the string on her bikini bottoms.
 The camera captured her from behind, giving her fans an eyeful of her derrière.

-The final snap showed Katya from behind standing up.
+The final snap showed Katya from behind as she stood up.
 With her arms over her head, she flaunted her hourglass shape and bare cheeks.